Trademark questions, answered directly

 What it doesFree DIY USPTO trademark search; comprehensive attorney search and clearance opinion; federal trademark registration; USPTO office-action responses; annual trademark monitoring.

-Total to registerOne class: $499 legal fee + $350 USPTO fee = $849 total.
-Each additional class adds $350 in USPTO fees.
+Total to registerOne class: $499 legal fee + $350 USPTO fee = $849 total for an initial use-in-commerce filing.
+Intent-to-use matters may require a later $150-per-class Statement of Use government fee.
+Each additional class adds the current per-class USPTO fee.

 Who it servesU.S. founders, small businesses, e-commerce and Amazon sellers, and anyone registering a business name, product name, or logo with the USPTO.